WICG/canvas-formatted-text/explainer-metrics.md

 This explainer focuses on the metrics that are offered for inline text content, in particular the data model for formatted text.
 We aspire to create these metrics in a way that allows them to be supported for other sources of inline text content, in particular the DOM or a Worklet's Layout API algorithm.
+Additional scenario would be for different web application rendering systems which can make use of the text shaping information to perform their own rendering logic.
+For example WebGL based apps with text content.
+The metrics would be used to determine how to correctly position glyphs in a typographically correct manner.
 For a general overview of the feature, see the repo's [readme](README.md).
 You can also learn more about the [formatted text data model](explainer-datamodel.md) and [how to render it](explainer-rendering.md).